 The remarkable performance improvement for the management of dedicated servers in Linux with the new MariaDB update 10.3 has made us update our database systems MySQL on our Centos 7.6 server.

-What we get with the latest version:
+Which we got with the latest version:

-- New functions in our database engine.
+- New features in our database engine.